ratbo99/PSNTracker/README.md

 I know, there are Bugs, no Localisation and stuff like this, but it works.

 Use:
-- start server.js (install modules first)
+- start server.js (or PSNTacker.exe)
 - close terminal > edit config file > insert npsso token & psnid > save
 - start again